Kotlin/kotlindl/README.md

 - Reshape
 - ZeroPadding2D

-KotlinDL supports model inference in JVM backend applications, Android support is coming in later releases.
+KotlinDL supports model inference in JVM backend applications.
+Android support is coming in later releases.

 ## How to configure KotlinDL in your project
-To use KotlinDL in your project, you need to add the following dependency to your `build.gradle` file:
+To use KotlinDL in your project, add the following dependency to your `build.gradle` file:
 ```kotlin
    repositories {
       mavenCentral()